windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/5_sql_quickstart/index.md

 :::

-Now try running the Script with the following arguments.
+Now try running the script with the following arguments.
 You should see the inserted values returned in the bottom right corner.

 - **db** - select the Resource we created in the previous step